giovanism/e/content/post/happy-ied-mubarak.md

 <!--more-->

-I want to apologize to everyone that I wasn't able to apologise directly or sooner than when I published this post.
+I want to apologize to everyone that I wasn't able to apologize directly or sooner than when I published this post.
 Social media or broadcast message have never been a place for me to give official statement or personal message.
 What I had done in the past was to give my sincere apology through direct greeting or at least physical proof.

 But this year is different, there are those I hold dear, family and friends alike I can't get my apology to them like before.
 I've always been clumsy at online communications and the likes.
 So, I am trying to improve on those.
 And, I recently put up this [simple site](/) to place my writing from here on.